ssbsukirat/medicine/Infections/Syndromes/Acute Meningitis.md

 - intraventricular route of administration is preferred over the intrathecal route because adequate concentrations of vancomycin in the cerebral ventricles are not always achieved with intrathecal administration
 ### Listeria
 - Ampicillin for 3 weeks
-- Gentamicin in critically ill --2mg/kg loading f/b 7.5mg/kg/day in
+- Gentamicin in critically ill --2mg/kg loading f/b 7.5mg/kg/day Q8H
+- Trimethoprim 10-20mg/kg/day Sulfamethoxazole 50-100mg/kg/day Q6H in penicillin allergy
+### Sta